|1 year Subscription to Real Estate Investor's Monthly

 Time and again, he sent me or took me to Fire Base Wade, our most dangerous battery location 5 km from the Fish Hook part of the Cambodian border, then made me hitch hike back to the battalion headquarters, where the platoon of which I was platoon leader was located.
 It always took me three days to get back, then he would take me out the next day to make me do it all over again.

-When I was preparing my defense during the administrative hearing that threw me out of the army for “Defective attitude,” I went to West Point to research a report that had been written there about what the army needed to do to prepare for the decade of the 1960s.
+When I was preparing my defense during the administrative hearing that threw me out of the army for “Defective attitude,” I went to West Point to research a report that had been written there about what the army needed to do to prepare for the decade of the 1960s (when I was a cadet).
 Fix the lying was one of the recommendations.
 My JAG lawyer read pertinent parts of the report into the record at my “trial.”

 These guys all ought to have on their epitaph: “He played the game.”